Another Country (1984 film): Title

 Fornication– but that was in another country; / And besides, the wench is dead.

-Here "the wench" may refer to Martineau.
+Here, "the wench" may refer to Martineau.
 Most of the students are more interested in covering up a potential scandal than worrying about the actual death.
 If so, the "adultery" may refer to what is done to Martineau and perhaps all students by the school, rather than his actual sexual liaisons.

 Production

+The play premiered in 1981.
+Julian Mitchell adapted his own play for the screen.
+Rupert Everett, who had played the role of Bennett in the play's first run, was cast in that role for the film.
+Colin Firth played the role originated on stage by Kenneth Branagh.

+Producer Alan Marshall approached Jake Eberts of Goldcrest Films seeking finance with Marek Kanievska attached as director.
+Eberts wrote in his memoirs that he was "immediately enthusiastic" about the project although he had doubts about Kanievska's inexperience.
+He only agreed to the director because of Marshall's enthusiasm.
+Goldcrest Films provided £735,000 of the budget.
+Eberts would not invest any more out of concern there was a limited audience for a film that told a homosexual story.
+The balance was made up of £500,000 from the National Film Finance Corporation, deferred fees, and the proceeds of a tax leasing deal with Eastern Counties Newspapers.
+Jake Eberts of Goldcrest says Alan Marshall's producing ensured the film came in on time and on budget while not losing any production value.

 Eton College declined to serve as a location for the film.
 With an additional fountain brought in, the Old Schools Quadrangle at Oxford University became an important location, along other localities such as the Bodleian Library, Brasenose College, Brasenose Lane, and Broad Street.
 Many interiors were shot at Althorp, seat of the Spencer family.
 Other scenes were filmed at Apethorpe Hall.

-Rupert Everett, who had played the role of Bennett in the play's first run, was cast in that role for the film.

 Twenty years later, Everett played the lead in another Marek Kanievska film, A Different Loyalty (2004), playing a spy based on Kim Philby, a close associate of spy Guy Burgess, whom the Bennett character is based on.

-Goldcrest Films provided £735,000 of the budget.
-The balance was made up of £500,000 from the National Film Finance Corporation, deferred fees and the proceeds of a tax leasing deal with Eastern Counties Newspapers.
-Jake Eberts of Goldcrest says Alan Marshall's producing ensured the film came in on time and on budget while not losing any production value.
+Everett later called Another Country "the best made film of my career."

 Reception

 Box office

-Goldcrest Films invested £735,000 and received £858,000 in return, making them a profit of £123,000.
+The film made $1.5 million and the North American box office.
+Goldcrest Films invested £735,000 in the movie and received £858,000 in return, making them a profit of £123,000.